AGRINFO AGRINFO logo

 Background

-The existing Directive 94/62/EC aims to prevent packaging waste through reusable packaging, recycling, and other forms of recovery.
+Directive 94/62/EC aimed to prevent packaging waste through reusable packaging, recycling, and other forms of recovery.
 Reducing the final disposal of such waste contributes to the transition towards a circular economy.
 The Directive has been updated many times, incorporating requirements on plastic carrier bags (2015) and new recycling targets (2018).

-Directive 94/62/EC establishes essential requirements related to the manufacturing and composition of packaging, and its reusability and recoverability (Annex II).
+Directive 94/62/EC established essential requirements related to the manufacturing and composition of packaging, and its reusability and recoverability (Annex II).

 Producers must be able to demonstrate compliance with these requirements.
-To do so, they can apply harmonised European (CEN) Subject Standards:
+European (CEN) Subject Standards that currently apply (listed below) will be replaced at a later date:

 • EN 13427_2004: requirements for the use of European standards for packaging and packaging waste (the “umbrella standard”)